2022 Valencian Community motorcycle Grand Prix

-In the Moto2 class, Augusto Fernández claimed the riders' title by finishing in second behind Pedro Acosta, whilst his closest championship rival Ai Ogura retired after an accident.
-This was also the final Grand Prix in Moto2 for Simone Corsi and Marcel Schrötter.
+In the Moto2 class, Augusto Fernández claimed the riders' title by finishing in second behind Pedro Acosta as his closest championship rival Ai Ogura retired after an accident.
+This was also the final Grand Prix in Moto2 for Simone Corsi, Cameron Beaubier, and Marcel Schrötter.

 Background

 Riders' entries

 In MotoGP, Takaaki Nakagami returned to racing after missing several races due to injury recovery.
 In the Moto2 class, Barry Baltus missed the race after suffering a foot injury, RW Racing GP replaced him with Mattia Pasini.
 Senna Agius replacing Sam Lowes for Marc VDS Team.
 The Spanish rider Álex Escrig runs as a wildcard for the Forward Racing.
 In the Moto3 class, the Italian junior rider Filippo Farioli who made his debut as a wildcard for GasGas Aspar Team, together with David Almansa races as a wildcard for Finetwork Team Boé Motorsports.
 David Salvador replaces Stefano Nepa from Angeluss MTA Team who was absent due to injury.